QiangSu/GaussF/README.md

 Overview:

 The GaussF pipeline is designed to accurately quantify transcript abundance at the isoform level using RNA-seq data.
 The algorithm leverages unique k-mer signatures to overcome common RNA-seq biases, employing a parametric Gaussian model for sophisticated bias correction.
-This methodology enables precise RPKM (Reads Per Kilobase of transcript, per Million mapped reads) estimates, facilitating in-depth transcriptomic analyses.
+This methodology enables precise k-mer count, TPM or RPKM estimates, facilitating in-depth transcriptomic analyses.
 ***
 **Step 1: transcriptome K-mer Analysis**